Columbia Regional Airport: 2000s - Present

 Until 2001, Trans World Express (Trans States Airlines) Jetstream 41s flew to St. Louis.
-After Trans World merged with American, American Connection (Trans States Airlines) Jetstream 41s flew to St. Louis until 2006.
-US Airways Express (Air Midwest) Beechcraft 1900s replaced American Connection, flying to Kansas City and St. Louis.
-Service to St. Louis was later dropped in favor of additional frequencies to Kansas City.
+After Trans World merged with American, American Connection (Trans States Airlines) took over operations and continued flying Jetstream 41s to St. Louis until 2006.
+US Airways Express (Air Midwest) Beechcraft 1900s replaced American Connection.
+Air Midwest began flying to Kansas City and St. Louis.
+Service to St. Louis was later dropped in favor of additional flights to Kansas City.

 In 2008, Northwest Airlink (Mesaba Airlines) replaced US Airways Express, flying Saab 340s to Memphis.
 Later that year, Northwest Airlines merged with Delta Air Lines.
-Delta Connection switched service from Mesaba Airlines to Pinnacle Airlines CRJ-200s in 2010.
+In 2010 Delta Connection switched service from Mesaba Airlines to Pinnacle Airlines and began operating CRJ-200s.
+As part of this update, Delta Connection stopped accepting Essential Air Service subsidies.
 In June 2012, ExpressJet Airlines replaced Pinnacle Airlines as the Delta Connection carrier at Columbia and service to Atlanta began; in October 2012, service to Memphis was dropped.
 ExpressJet CRJ-200s flew to Atlanta and Memphis.
-Delta pulled out of Columbia Regional Airport on February 13, 2013.
+Delta ceased operations out of Columbia Regional Airport on February 13, 2013.

 In August 2012, Frontier Airlines announced plans for twice weekly flights from Columbia to Orlando.
 In November 2012, Frontier started twice weekly flights to Orlando using Airbus A319 aircraft.
 Frontier ended service to Orlando on May 13, 2013.

 On October 22, 2012, it was announced by then-Columbia mayor Bob McDavid that American Airlines and the City of Columbia reached an agreement that was approved by the Columbia City Council for air service from Columbia to Chicago–O'Hare and Dallas/Fort Worth and service to those two cities began in February 2013.